Telmooo/jpass/docs/checkstyle-report.md

 ```

 ## Report (0.1.22-SNAPSHOT)
-After the fixes aboves, the number of violations reported decreased to **85**.
+After the fixes above, the number of violations reported decreased to **85**.

 Go to [full report](./reports/checkstyle-0.1.22-SNAPSHOT.pdf).